The Maritime Heritage Project.

 The pearl oyster is used for food, and resembles the sand clam of the Atlantic coast.
 The fishermen and the natives use it both fresh, when just taken, and when preserved by being parboiled and dried.
 It is exceedingly palatable, and is esteemed as very good, substantial food.
 The preparation of preserving the oyster in this manner is very simple, and the oyster, after being preserved, is strung on a string and hung up n a cool dry place.
 It keeps a long time, and can afterwards be cooked in a variety of ways, as fancy or custom or appetite may suggest.

 The pearl is considered to be a disease of the oyster.
-It is generally found in the flesh of the oyster, although sometimes it has been found adhering to the side of the shell.
-Upon opening the oyster, the diver uses great precaution to prevent the pearl from dropping out, should the oyster contain one.
+It is generally found in the flesh of the oyster, The Book of the Pearl.

 An English company some years since obtained a privilege to fish with diving-bells; but the enterprise proved a total failure in consequence of the unevenness of the bottom.
 Since then no attempt of a similar character has been made, nor has any machinery or apparatus ever been used to bring up the shells.